 George Will is prescient.

-The refutatious proof came out immediately: 1) the widow chose to put the call on speakerphone (as was her absolute right); and 2) a forgotten video of the congresswoman’s 2015 speech surfaced, in which she never took credit for obtaining funding for the building (as Kelly had accused) and effusively praised — not herself but — fallen FBI agents, the FBI in general, first responders, and GOP legislators who helped her get the facility officially named in time for the ceremony.
+The refutatious proof came out immediately: 1) the widow chose to put the call on speakerphone (as was her absolute right); and 2) a forgotten video of the congresswoman’s 2015 speech surfaced in which she never took credit for obtaining funding for the building (as Kelly had accused) and effusively praised — not herself but — fallen FBI agents, the FBI in general, first responders, and GOP legislators who helped her get the facility officially named in time for the ceremony.
 Uh-oh.

 Trump’s entire premise for his weeklong assault on Rep. Frederica Wilson was that she secretly listened in on the call, she lied about his words to Myeisha Johnson, she was self-serving, and she wore cowboy hats.
 Then Sgt.
 Johnson’s mother confirmed the call’s speakerphone status and that Trump said those words.
 Then Sgt.
 Johnson’s widow confirmed Trump said those words.
 Then the video of Rep. Wilson’s dedication speech materialized.
-Then General Kelly never apologized for slandering Wilson, nor did he correct the record.
+Then Gen. Kelly never apologized for slandering Wilson nor did he correct the record.

-Rep. Wilson does occasionally wear cowboy hats.
+Rep. Wilson occasionally does wear cowboy hats.
 One out of four ain’t bad.

 John Kelly’s days in the White House are numbered.
-He is officially a “Trump poodle,” a la Mike Pence and Sean Spicer, and has become “too soiled for subsequent scrubbing.”
+He officially is a “Trump poodle,” a la Mike Pence and Sean Spicer, and has become “too soiled for subsequent scrubbing.”
 He will leave due to terminal humiliation.
 But there is one way for Kelly to redeem himself: He could follow in the footsteps of Sen. Bob Corker who said this week that his early support of Donald Trump was a mistake and that the president is hurting our democracy and literally endangering our country.
-C’mon, General Kelly, you can do it.
+C’mon, Gen. Kelly, you can do it.

-To Be (Ethical), or not to Be (Ethical)
+To Be (Ethical), or Not to Be (Ethical)